 The private industry usually relies on the hierarchical chain-of-trust model that minimally uses three components:

 - Central directory/distribution management mechanism

 The CA issues certificates binding a public key to a specific distinguished name provided by the certificate applicant (subject).
 Before issuing a certificate, however, it validates the subject’s identity.
 One verification method is domain validation.
 The CA sends an email containing a token or link to the administrator responsible for the subject’s domain.
 The recipient address might take the form of postmaster@domainname or root@domainname.
 The recipient (hopefully the subject or the subject’s authorized representative) then follows verification instructions.
 Another method and usually one with a much higher cost for the requestor is extended validation (EV).
-Instead of simple administrator email exchange, a CA issuing an EV step through a rigorous identity verification process.
+Instead of a simple administrator email exchange, a CA issuing an EV step through a rigorous identity verification process.
 The resulting certificates are structurally the same as other certificates; they simply carry the weight of a higher probability that the certificate holder is who they say they are, by

 - Establishing the legal identity and physical existence/presence of the website owner

 - Confirming that the requestor is the domain name owner or has exclusive control over it